 Homeowner Jeremy Neill receives his lateral grant check from Field Services Specialist Ian Riffel Learn More About the District Lateral Grant Program Please visit the District website at bit.ly/latgrant or call us at (760) 753-0155.
 The lateral grant must be preapproved, so please contact us before you begin repair work on your sewer lateral.
 We are here to help!
 District Awards & Achievements We are honored to receive ongoing commendations and distinctions for the work the District does to protect our coastline and run an efficient operation.

-Investment Policy Certification The California Municipal Treasurers Association (CMTA) recently certified that the LWD's investment policy complies with the current California State statues.
-Certificate of Achievement for Excellence in Financial Reporting The Government Finance Officers Association recently awarded the District for its comprehensive annual financial report.
-2019 CWEA San Diego Section Collection System of the Year Award 2019 CWEA San Diego Section Video Film Festival Award
+2019 CWEA San Diego Section Collection System of the Year Award This award recognizes the District's outstanding maintenance programs, regulatory compliance and safety and training procedures.
+2019 CWEA San Diego Section Video Film Festival Award for Community Engagement & Outreach-Best use of Social Media This award recognizes achievements in promoting awareness and understanding of water quality issues through social media campaigns.
+Investment Policy Certification The California Municipal Treasurers Association (CMTA) recently awarded the district this certification, which certifies that LWD's investment policy complies with current California State statues governing the investment practices of local government.
+Certificate of Achievement for Excellence in Financial Reporting On November 30, 2019, the Government Finance Officers Association of the United States and Canada (GFOA) awarded the District this certification for its comprehensive annual financial report for the fiscal year ended June 30, 2018.

-Hugo Gonzalez 2019 Person of the YearCWEA San Diego Section Collections System
+Hugo Gonzalez 2019 Person of the Year CWEA San Diego Section Collections System